 STEPS OF DECISION MAKING

-- the originating problem cannot be fully defined;
+- the originating problem cannot be fully defined and incomplete data is collected for goal setting;

-- ownership, creativity, consensus, and a full set of solution ideas won’t be obtained;
+- ownership (buy-in), creativity, consensus, and a full set of solution ideas won’t be obtained;

 - risks won’t be recognized and addressed in a timely way;